Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: The scattering maps, the -harmonizing metrics, and their isoperimetric inequalities

 {\bf Remark 5.1} Note that $vol_{\Theta}(\mathcal T(v^g)) = vol_{\Theta}(\mathcal T(-v^g))$, so that the volume of $\mathcal T(v^g)$ can be also expressed in terms of integration over the locus $\d_1^+(SM)(-v^g) = \d_1^-(SM)(v^g)$. $\diamondsuit$

 \begin{theorem} Let $g$ be a boundary generic non-trapping Riemannian metric on a smooth compact connected $n$-manifold $M$ with boundary.
-Assume that any geodesic curve in $M$ is either transversal to $\d M$ at \emph{some} point or is simply tangent to $\d M$ at \emph{some} point.
+Assume that any geodesic curve in $M$ is either transversal to $\d M$ or is simply tangent to $\d M$ at \emph{some} point.